Skip to content

 Real-time data

-Having a real-time overview lets you detect problems immediately to make corrections and minimize faulty finished goods going into circulation.
+Having a real-time overview lets you detect problems immediately, make corrections, and minimize the faulty finished goods that enter circulation.

 Shop floor control rules